What is the STARS Symposium?

 Can online students present?

 Yes, STARS will honor online student achievement.
-Electronic presentation options will be available for both oral and poster presentations.
-Online students are welcome to attend the symposium virtually or in person.
+Electronic presentation options will be available.

 Can recent graduates present?